KGALAGADI – LIFE IN A LAND OF THIRST

 I’m on my way to Nossob when suddenly this badger appears in the road with something in its mouth.
-I stopped immediately, as they are timid animals.
-I thought it was eating something.
-It put whatever it had down and then picked it up again and then walked off into the dunes.
-I only got six photos.
+I first thought it was eating something but then it appeared to treat the object very gently.
+I only got six photos before the badger disappeared into the dunes.
 Once back at camp while downloading my images, I realised it was a baby badger!
-The most precious sighting I have ever seen in the Kgalagadi in 22 years.
+The most precious sighting I have ever seen in the Kgalagadi Transfrontier Park in 22 years.

 ABOUT THE PHOTOGRAPHER

 CORLETTE WESSELS’ passion for photography started as a child, influenced by her father “who took photos of everything”.
 Corlette’s husband gave her her first camera, a Minolta that changed her life.
 As Corlette’s interest grew, she upgraded to new and better equipment.
 She aims to elicit an emotional response in the viewer.
 Her favourite place in the world is the Kgalagadi.
 Hers is a deep connection to the animals and bush – quite simply the love of her life.
 You can read more about Corlette’s adventures and see more of her photography on her website below.